 The aim of this work is twofold: a Breuer-Major theorem in the case of discrete Gaussian fields, which appears to be missing in the existing literature, and one application to the case where $X$ is the discrete Gaussian Free Field (GFF) and $H(x)=x^p$, showing that even powers converge to the white noise, while odd powers do not, see Section \ref{ss:application} for more on this.
-For the first part, we do not look at convergence of $Z^*_i$, but we rather tackle the field $\Phi_N$, and show that under standard hypothesis it converges, seen as a distribution, to the Gaussian white noise.
-A major difference with the original result is that we do not use any combinatorial estimate.
-The original proof is built on top of the method of moments, i.e., the moments of a general vector $\sum_{j=1}^k b_j Z^N_{j}$, with $b_j \in \R$, are studied and computed using the notion of Feynman diagrams and the corresponding formula.
-In the proof proposed here, we take advantage of the forth moment theorem, introduced in the celebrated paper \cite{nualart_central_2005}, where Nualart and Peccati characterize the Gaussianity of a Wiener-It\^o integral in terms of its forth moment, or via a nullity condition on a sequence of carefully constructed Hilbert norms.
+For the first part, we do not look at convergence of $Z^N_i$, but we rather tackle the field $\Phi_N$, and show that under standard hypothesis it converges, as a distribution, to the Gaussian white noise.
+A major difference with the original result is that no combinatorial estimate is used.
+The original proof is built on top of the method of moments, i.e., the moments of a general vector $\sum_{j=1}^k b_j Z^N_{j}$, with $b_j \in \R$, are studied and computed using Feynman diagrams and the corresponding formula.
+In the proof proposed here, we take advantage of the fourth moment Theorem, introduced in the celebrated paper \cite{nualart_central_2005}, where Nualart and Peccati characterize the Gaussianity of a Wiener-It\^o integral in terms of its fourth moment, or via a nullity condition on a sequence of carefully constructed Hilbert norms.